RenMin1991/Dyamic-Graph-Representation/README.md

 ### Data preparing

 The recognition model is trained by normalized iris images.
 All of your training images should be stored in one folder.
-The labels should be recorded in a `.txt` file.
+The labels should be recorded by a `.txt` file.
+Image names are followed by labels in the label file.
 One row per image.

 An example of label file:

 ![arch](txt_example.PNG)